Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

-Seeing how wood was being used to heat homes, Traeger made an intuitive leap to wood pellet grills and began manufacturing his new invention in a small machine shop.
+Seeing how the wood was being used to heat homes, Traeger made an intuitive leap to wood pellet grills and began manufacturing his new invention in a small machine shop.

 He was on to something because the company has been making quality pellet grills ever since.

-Using wood pellets crafted from woods like mesquite, apple, pecan, hickory, and more, a Traeger grill holds a constant temperature while infusing your food with a smoky, fire-roasted taste.
+Using wood pellets crafted from woods like mesquite, apple, pecan, hickory, and more, a Traeger pellet grill holds a constant temperature while infusing your food with a smoky, fire-roasted taste.